KennzoDev/XRP-OpenEgg/README.md

 ## License

-This project is licensed under the [MIT License](LICENSE).
+This project is licensed under the [License](LICENSE).
 Make sure to include the appropriate license file.

 ## Contact